aflin/cssMagicVar/README.md

 }
 ```

---box1width will contain the width of #mydiv
+--box1width will be set to the width of #mydiv.

 ## Add the variable to another css declaration:
 ```